 Skip to content

-Home » Blogs » White House Rhapsody – Chapter Forty-one
+Home » Blogs » White House Rhapsody – Season 6, Episode 1

 Pull Quote from romantic fiction serial White House Rhapsody: I’m not advising you

-The next few days found Sharon tied up with Halloween preparations, thanks to Eddie Cooper’s wicked sense of humor.
+Fortunately, in the days following the presidential party’s return to Washington, DC, Sharon remained tied up with Halloween preparations, thanks to her Advisory Board colleague Eddie Cooper’s wicked sense of humor.
 Mark, as promised, came over twice that week, and while the first night had been a little awkward at first, they soon relaxed.

 “You know, it’s kind of nice,” Sharon remarked during the second visit as they snuggled on the couch in the living room, each with a glass of wine.